mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 7:00PM on 13 November 2025 or as the situation changes.

+- Flood alert: Rivers in the Forest of Dean
+- Rising river levels overnight may lead to flooding.
+Flooding is possible on 14 November 2025 .
+Flooding may affect low lying land and roads adjacent to the river from Gloucester to Chepstow.
+Other locations that may be affected include Westbury and Lydney.
+We are closely monitoring the situation .
+Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
+This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - River levels remain high which may lead to flooding.
 Flooding is possible 13 November 2025.